 Coming in at #10 on TripAdvisor’s Top 25 Beaches in the World for this year is Tortuga Bay, Galapagos.
 And with good reason.
-In this post, we invite you to discover why it is that so many travellers from around the world voted to have this beach cap off their top ten pieces of paradise.
+In this post, we invite you to discover why it is that so many travelers from around the world voted to have this beach cap off their top ten pieces of paradise.

 Tortuga Bay is located on Santa Cruz Island, the largest island in the central region of the archipelago.
 The island itself is home to abundant wildlife and a spectacular slice of coast that holds a sense of tranquillity and oneness with nature unlike anywhere else.
-It’s capital, Puerto Ayora, is the most populated urban centre in all of the islands.
+It’s capital, Puerto Ayora, is the most populated urban center in all of the islands.
 Despite the strong presence of civilization, however, an immaculate beach lies not all that far from here…

 Many cruises, if not all, have Puerto Ayora as a pit stop as part of their Galapagos tours.
 It’s worth mentioning that the Finch Bay Galapagos Hotel is right around the corner as well.
-While in town, you can stroll throughout the docks, pier and town centre and then visit the Charles Darwin Research Station (with its brand-new Lonesome George Exhibit!).
+While in town, you can stroll throughout the docks, pier, and town center and then visit the Charles Darwin Research Station (with its brand-new Lonesome George Exhibit!).
 This data-gathering location is a biological research station that is operated by the Charles Darwin Foundation.
 The main mission of scientists working there is to provide professional advising for conservation efforts in the Galapagos Islands.
-The most well-known effort at the centre is the captive breeding program for giant tortoises, but other monumental efforts are taking place here too.
+The most well-known effort at the center is the captive breeding program for giant tortoises, but other monumental efforts are taking place here too.
 Visitors can see baby tortoises in semi-captive conditions, as well as tortoises that are about four or five years of age and are ready to be repatriated to their home islands.

 Not many visitors to Santa Cruz get a chance to visit Tortuga Bay, due to a lack of time.
 Those that do manage to stay on the island for more than a day, however, are always strongly advised to check it out.
 It’s obvious why.